-In perennially water-starved Patagonia, Arizona, just 18 miles from the Mexico border, Gary Nabhan, well known as an author and ethnobotanist, farms a worldly array of desert crops that could make any food lover salivate.
-His harvest, more than 120 varieties strong, includes Sonoran pomegranates, Baja California Mission guavas, Winter Banana apples, amaranth, asparagus, globe artichokes, and even an arid-friendly Texas Mission variety of the infamously thirsty almond.
-The 5-acre farm, which he manages with his wife Laurie Monti, a medical anthropologist and professor of indigenous studies, grows these foods on precious little water—about 17 inches of rainfall a year, a dollop compared with the US-wide average of 28 inches.
+In perennially water-starved Patagonia, Arizona, just 18 miles from the Mexico border, Gary Nabhan, well-known as an author and ethnobotanist, farms a worldly array of desert crops that could make any food lover salivate.
+His harvest, more than 120 varieties strong, includes Sonoran pomegranates, Baja California Mission guavas, Winter Banana apples, amaranth, asparagus, globe artichokes, and even an arid-friendly, Texas Mission variety of the infamously thirsty almond.
+The 5-acre farm, which he manages with his wife Laurie Monti, a medical anthropologist and professor of Indigenous studies, grows these foods on precious little water—about 17 inches of rainfall a year, a dollop compared with the US-wide average of 28 inches.

-Over the course of three decades studying and practicing a variety of approaches to horticulture, Nabhan has developed expertise in a wide range of traditions.
+Over the course of three decades of studying and practicing a variety of approaches to horticulture, Nabhan has developed expertise in a wide range of traditions.
 He has written about the history and power of pepper in Chasing Chiles; a prescription for the future in Growing Food in a Hotter, Drier Land; and even explored the mysteries of the spice trail in Cumin, Camels, and Caravans, which is based on his own family’s history in the spice trade.
 The eclectic combination has turned Nabhan into one of the more unusual craftsmen of the fields, because the orchards behind his Southern Arizona home invite a step back in time.
 They are also a perfect illustration of how the old can inform the new.

-Blending thousand-year-old desert crop varieties with water-saving approaches and farming techniques inherited from Moorish Spain, Africa, and indigenous North America, Nabhan’s modest arid plot offers a glimpse of how we could sustain ourselves in an era of chronic drought and increasing climate chaos.
+Blending thousand-year-old desert crop varieties with water-saving approaches and farming techniques inherited from Moorish Spain, Africa, and Indigenous North America, Nabhan’s modest arid plot offers a glimpse of how we could sustain ourselves in an era of chronic drought and increasing climate chaos.

 During a recent phone conversation, Nabhan ticked off a tasty menu of well established, drought-friendly foods: arugula salads, New Zealand spinach, sea beans, Mesquite carob (good for diabetes), pistachios, pomegranates, figs, tepary beans, pigeon peas, quinoa, and soups and stews made with prickly pear cacti instead of more water-intensive bell peppers.

 A drought-friendly dinner “isn’t going to be any less delicious,” says Nabhan.
-Shifting what we eat could, in his view, mean a scrumptious revolution.
+Shifting what we eat, in his view, could mean a scrumptious revolution.
 During a recent phone conversation, Nabhan ticked off a tasty menu of other drought-friendly foods that have a long history of sustaining people: arugula salads, New Zealand spinach, sea beans, Mesquite carob (good for diabetes), pistachios, figs, tepary beans, pigeon peas, quinoa, and soups and stews made with prickly pear cacti instead of the more water-intensive bell peppers.

-In equally arid northern New Mexico, famed chef and author Deborah Madison surveys a hardscrabble terrain and sees another lush menu of possibilities.
+In equally arid Northern New Mexico, famed chef and author Deborah Madison surveys a hardscrabble terrain and sees another lush menu of possibilities.
 The Greens Restaurant founder, always scouting for new sustainable recipes in the garden and the kitchen, points to foods that “we are already familiar with, but haven’t tried growing as much” in recent times: Sonoran wheat.
 Quinoa.
 Red orach.
 Rattlesnake beans.
 Zucchini in multiple varieties.